rafiq-sgc/sundarbanshop/README-DEPLOYMENT.md

 # Ekomart E-commerce Deployment Guide

-This guide will help you deploy the Ekomart e-commerce application on Digital Ocean using Docker.
+This guide will help you deploy the Ekomart e-commerce application on Digital Ocean using Docker with MongoDB Atlas.

 ## Prerequisites

 - Digital Ocean Droplet (Ubuntu 20.04+ recommended)
 - Docker and Docker Compose installed
+- MongoDB Atlas account and cluster
 - Domain name (optional but recommended)
 - SSL certificate (for production)